 My restrictive eating then spun into drinking, then drugs (hard and soft), and minor brushes with the law-all in the hopes of being popular and liked.

-Ironically, I loved food, and at only 18 years of age became executive pastry chef for one of Toronto’s top restaurants which hosted the likes of Demi Moore, Cher, Halle Berry, Dani DeVito, Michael Jordan, Dan Ackroyd among many more.
-This experience, along with the fast-paced R-rated nature of the entertainment industry made me grow up very, very fast, problematic as I still didn’t know who I was in the first place.
+Ironically, I loved food, and at only 18 years of age became executive pastry chef for one of Toronto’s top restaurants which hosted the likes of Demo Moore, Cher, Halle Berry, Dani DeVito, Michael Jordan, Dan Ackroyd among many more.
+This experience, along with the fast-paced, R-rated nature of the entertainment industry made me grow up very, very fast, problematic as I still didn’t know who I was in the first place.

 After finishing my doctorate I started a nutrition and fitness company (Deliciously Fitt).
 I figured everyone out there was making money off helping people lose weight, so why couldn’t I?

-This business also didn’t work out.
-Why?
+This business also didn’t work out, why?
 Well, you can’t sell something you don’t believe in – and I was trying to sell myself, and I didn’t believe in myself.

 Unfortunately, it’s just not that simple.

-To cut a long story short, my extreme dieting and exercise habits, as well as my hyper-focus on changing my appearance have not only caused decades of unhappiness, but have also now lead to permanent health problems including severe digestive disorders.
+To cut a long story short, my extreme dieting and exercise habits, as well as hyper-focus on changing my appearance have not only caused decades of unhappiness, but have also now lead to permanent health problems including severe digestive disorders.
 I’ve battled severe depression to the point of attempting suicide.It was only through years of working on myself, along with professional help that I was able to pull both my mental and physical health back on track.

-It is therefore my personal knowledge of how dark, dangerous and insidious this problem can be that has driven me to develop and teach effective, evidence-based solutions to change people’s lives.
+It is therefore my personal knowledge of how dark, dangerous and insidious this problem can be that driven me to develop and teach effective, evidence-based solutions to change people’s lives.

 I know the demons you’re facing – I’ve looked them in the eye, and I know how to beat them.